Government of Canada

 The Social Sciences and Humanities Research Council (SSHRC), the Natural Sciences and Engineering Research Council (NSERC) and the Canadian Institutes of Health Research (CIHR) support and promote high-quality research in a wide variety of disciplines and areas.
 This includes research that bridges more than one discipline or that requires the skills of several disciplines.

-SSHRC collaborates closely with the other granting agencies to encourage and promote support to the full range of social science and humanities research and research training, including collaboration across disciplines and subject areas.
+SSHRC collaborates closely with the other granting agencies to encourage and promote support to the full range of social sciences and humanities research and research training, including collaboration across disciplines and subject areas.
 The following guidelines have been prepared to assist applicants in directing their proposals to the most appropriate funding agency.
+These guidelines apply to research, research training, and related activities such as conferences or scholarly journals.
 In any given application, applicants should apply to the agency that is responsible for the dominant research discipline or area.
 A researcher, research team or student may not submit the same application to more than one of the three federal research granting agencies.

 Applications submitted to SSHRC that would be more appropriately evaluated by NSERC or CIHR will not be accepted.
 In such cases, applicants may be required to submit a new application to the appropriate agency.